-You might feel a little anxious about seeing a mental health provider for the first time.
+You might feel a little anxious about seeing a behavioral health provider for the first time.
 But it’s often easier when you can do it from the comfort and safety of your own home.
-And most people who see a mental health professional are glad they did.
+And most people who see a behavioral health professional are glad they did.
 “That individual is there to listen to you, to understand your challenges and to help you make a plan for next steps,” Walters says.
 “It’s one more piece of the puzzle in taking care of your overall health.”

 Kirsten Weir is a health and science writer and regular content contributor for the American Psychological Association.